tpoisot/ScientificComputingForTheRestOfUs/_lessons/01_flow_of_execution.md

-This tells us that our "self" has five compartments, so we can store five things in it.
+This tells us that our "shelf" has five compartments, so we can store five things in it.
 We can also ask what its *size* is:

 ````julia